Every Baby Has a Story—Child Care Policy Helps Shape It

 It really stings when providers’ work is dismissed as “glorified babysitting,” or just diaper-changing—in other words not that hard and not that important.
 They know better—and policymakers should, too.
 Relationships matter as the context in which these experiences unfold.
 How experiences are delivered teaches a baby how she is valued and foundationally shapes the person she will become.
 Babies’ brains don’t know if adults label the place they go while their parents work as “just” child care or babysitting, not early learning.
 But they do know if they don’t get much interaction with their caregiver because she also tends to five or more other infants and toddlers.
 They also know when they get a lot of delightful interaction—the “serve and return” that is the rocket fuel of early learning and especially language—because their caregiver has fewer children and more time for each.
 In short, babies’ brains absorb negative experiences as well as positive ones, so policymakers should think less about labeling and more about quality.

 Recent events on Capitol Hill suggest the many stories of child care are getting through.
-February’s bipartisan budget agreement included the largest-ever increase for CCDBG: doubling the appropriation, adding $5.8 billion over two years.
-These funds would recoup some of the child care slots lost during the last decade as funding stagnated.
-They also would pump more money into boosting quality of infant-toddler care.
-For low-income babies, who often find themselves in poorer quality care—and for the country—the payoff could be huge.
+The omnibus spending bill just signed into law included the largest-ever increase for CCDBG, $2.37 billion.
+These funds will recoup some of the child care slots lost during the last decade as funding stagnated.
+They also will pump more money into boosting quality of infant-toddler care.
+For low-income babies, who often find themselves in poorer quality care—and for the country—the payoff can be huge.
 Economist James Heckman finds a 13 percent per year return on investment for high-quality, birth-to-five care.

 This sizeable investment is a down payment for a more comprehensive vision of child care in America, one suitable for the engine that drives parents’ ability to work today and the early learning that will shape the workforce of tomorrow.
 Last year, Senator Patty Murray (D-WA) and Representative Bobby Scott (D-VA) introduced the Child Care for Working Families Act.
 It checks the boxes our stories and many others create: families would have to spend no more than 7 percent of their income on child care; robust funding would ensure reimbursement rates to give provider salaries on par with K-12 teachers with similar credentials; and quality would receive a huge boost, with more high-quality programs to build strong brains.
 To ensure infant-toddler care gets proper emphasis, services for the youngest children would receive a 90 percent federal match.